 What Will You Study

 This MA is an innovative programme specifically designed to give you the competence to undertake empirical work in discourse studies by drawing on both linguistic and social theory.
-The MA enables you to explore discourse in areas such as politics, business and media, whilst developing skills in a range of analytical methods.
+The MA enables you to explore discourse in areas such as politics, law, business, media and health, whilst developing skills in a range of analytical methods.
 Support for your studies is provided by the non-credit Postgraduate Academic Study Skills module which runs in terms 1, 2 and 3.

 You will study a range of modules as part of your course, some examples of which are listed below.